 501 Skokie Boulevard

 Breast Implant Removal

 Even though today’s breast implants are safe and can create beautiful, natural-looking results, some women choose to have their implants removed.
-There are a number of reasons women visit board-certified plastic surgeon Dr. Mark Sisco performs breast implant removal surgery for women from Arlington Heights, North Shore towns like Highland Park and Glenview.
-When considering doctors for these complex procedures that may include en bloc capsulectomy, it’s important to choose a top surgeon like Dr. Sisco who is highly trained and experienced.
+Board-certified Northbrook plastic surgeon Dr. Mark Sisco performs breast implant removal surgery for women from Arlington Heights, Mt.
+Prospect, and North Shore towns like Highland Park and Glenview.
+When considering doctors for these complex procedures that may include en bloc capsulectomy, it’s important to choose a top surgeon like Dr. Sisco, who is highly trained and experienced.